rollerworks-graveyard/app-sectioning/README.md

 You then use these generated parameters for routing and the security firewalls.

-**Coming-up:** At this moment you can only use static values, but in the future it will be possible to use placeholders (with limited conflict detection).

 **Caution:** Registering a section name that is already used will overwrite the other one (without warning).